-- Include a relevant subject line (example: Problem with Grammar Quiz 3b) - Use your real name - Include your class & meeting time (example: Greek 1a, 10:15am) - Include as many details as possible (example: Quia says Quiz 4 is unavailable)
+- Include a relevant subject line (example: Problem with Quiz 3) - Use your real name - Include your class & meeting time (example: Greek 3b, Wed 10:15am) - Include as many details as possible (example: Quia says Quiz 4 is unavailable)

 By phone: We prefer contact by email so that all correspondence is documented.
-We do not answer the phone on class days (Tuesday through Thursday).
+We do not answer the phone on class days (Tuesday through Thursday) or weekends.
+If a phone call is necessary, please leave a message and we will return your call as soon as our schedule permits.